Keparoo/tapntable-backend/README.md

 ### Checks routes
 POST /checks  { userId, tablId, customer, numGuests } => { id, user_id, table_num, num_guests, customer, created_at, sub_total, local_tax, state_tax, federal_tax }
 * Required fields: { userId, tablId, numGuests }
+* Optional fields: { customer } This is a name/description for bar tabs
 * created_at is timestamped with current datetime
 * is_void is set to false
 * Authorization required: logged in to current user

-GET /checks => { checks: [{ id, userId, employee, tableNum, numGuests, customer, createdAt, printedAt, closedAt, discountId, subTotal, discountTotal, localTax, stateTax, federalTax, isVoid }, ...]}}
+GET /checks => { checks: [{ id, userId, employee, tableNum, numGuests, customer, createdAt, printedAt, closedAt, discountId, subtotal, discountTotal, localTax, stateTax, federalTax, isVoid }, ...]}}
 * Returns a list of all checks
+* Optional filter queries:
-  * Optional search-query: userId: Filters for items with user_id that matches
+  * userId: Filters for items with user_id that matches
-  * Optional search-query: employee, Filters for checks like displayName, case insensitive
+  * employee, Filters for checks like displayName, case insensitive
-  * Optional search-query: tableNum: Filters for items with tableNum that matches
+  * tableNum: Filters for items with tableNum that matches
-  * Optional search-query: numGuests: Filters for items with numGuests that matches
+  * numGuests: Filters for items with numGuests that matches
-  * Optional search-query: customer, Filters for checks like customer, case insensitive
+  * customer, Filters for checks like customer, case insensitive
-  * Optional search-query: createdAt: Filters for items with createdAt that matches
+  * createdAt: Filters for items with createdAt that matches
-  * Optional search-query: printedAt: Filters for items with printedAt that matches
+  * printedAt: Filters for items with printedAt that matches
-  * Optional search-query: closedAt: Filters for items with closedAt that matches
+  * closedAt: Filters for items with closedAt that matches
-  * Optional search-query: discountId: Filters for items with discountId that matches
+  * discountId: Filters for items with discountId that matches
-  * Optional search-query: isVoid: Filters for items with isVoid that matches
+  * isVoid: Filters for items with isVoid that matches
+  * isOpen=true returns records where closed_at is null
+  * start returns records where createdAt >= start
+  * end returns records where createdAt <= end
 * Authorization required: logged in to current user

-GET /checks/:id  => {check: { id, userId, employee, tableNum, numGuests, customer, createdAt, printedAt, closedAt, discountId, subTotal, discountTotal, localTax, stateTax, federalTax, isVoid }}
+GET /checks/:id  => {check: { id, userId, employee, tableNum, numGuests, customer, createdAt, printedAt, closedAt, discountId, subtotal, discountTotal, localTax, stateTax, federalTax, isVoid }}
 * Returns check record that matches id
 * Throws NotFoundError if user not found
 * Authorization required: logged in to current user